CDSP-SCPO/BasedeQuestions/README.md

 You can use `-d` option to run containers in the background.

-Once the services are ready, you can access the frontend interface by connecting on `localhost` or the Docker host IP address:
+When the services are ready, you can access the frontend interface by connecting on `localhost` or the Docker host IP address:

 ```bash
 open http://localhost